SeaGL/seagl.github.io/_archive-sessions/2024/from-terrafied-to-terrafirm.md

     as an organizer for both the Calgary Software Crafters and the Software Developers of Calgary.
 Additionally, she actively contributes to the weekly mob programming sessions with Approval Tests.
-abstract: |-
-  Join us for an engaging and humorous journey into the world of mob programming and Terraform mastery.
-In this talk, we'll explore how a seemingly simple task turned into a four-month odyssey for Homero, a software developer looking for a simple ticket.
-Discover how his solo struggle with a two-line code change blossomed into a team-wide learning experience.

-  Through the power of mob programming, our team transformed individual expertise into collective knowledge, tackling complex Terraform tasks together.
-We'll share the highs and lows, the laughs and lessons, and how we condensed months of learning into just one week.
-If you are looking to enhance your team's collaboration, this talk will provide valuable insights and practical tips.
 ---

 Join us for an engaging and humorous journey into the world of mob programming and Terraform mastery.
 In this talk, we'll explore how a seemingly simple task turned into a four-month odyssey for Homero, a software developer looking for a simple ticket.
 Discover how his solo struggle with a two-line code change blossomed into a team-wide learning experience.